Finnish Sauna Culture

 – Maila Talvio 1871-1951

 The Finnish tradition of sauna has been practiced for around two thousand years and is deeply rooted in the nation’s way of life.
 It is an intrinsic part of the Finnish identity, as essentially Finnish as rye bread or sisu.
-Today there are over 2 million saunas in Finland, serving a population of 5.3 million.
+In 2016 it was estimated that there are over 2 million saunas in Finland, serving a population of just over 5.5 million.

 The oldest known saunas were pits dug in a slope with heaped stones that were heated in one corner.
 Over time these developed into a four-cornered wooden hut with an earthen floor and a chimneyless stove, which served as both a primitive dwelling and a bath.
 While the stove was being heated the room filled with smoke which vanished after, leaving a dinstinct smoky smell.
 These old smoke saunas, or savusaunas, are coming back into fashion, and it estimated that there are over 500 currently in use in Finland.
 The next adaptation of the sauna was the addition of a chimney to the stove, followed by a stove that could be kept hot by continuous heating.